Neil is a freelance saxophone, clarinet and flute player who combines performing, teaching, directing and writing.

 The University of Manchester.
 He then studied with Rob Buckland at the Royal Northern College of Music, winning awards from The Countess of Munster Musical Trust, Hattori Foundation, Proctor-Gregg Prize, Trevor Wye Prize for chamber music and reaching the semi-finals of the BBC Radio 2 Young Musician competition.

 Neil is passionate about music education.
 He is Head of Woodwind and Visiting Music Teacher of Saxophone and Clarinet at one of the UK's leading secondary schools for music - Dame Alice Owen's School.
-Neil also teaches at Kingshott School, online from his home in Hertfordshire, and he is Woodwind Tutor for the English Schools' Orchestra.
+Neil also teaches at Kingshott School, privately from his home in Hitchin, Hertfordshire, and is Woodwind Tutor for the English Schools' Orchestra.

 He has taught, examined and given classes at many institutions including: Trinity Laban Conservatoire of Music, Junior Guildhall, The University of Manchester, Westminster School, Haileybury, Highgate School and Ampleforth College.